Kidney Pain vs. Back Pain: Symptoms, Causes, and Treatment

 • Supplements and vitamins

-• Dialysis to take the place of kidneys when they are not functioning anymore, which uses a machine to cleanse the blood on a regular basis
+• Dialysis to work in place of kidneys when they are not functioning anymore, using a machine to cleanse the blood on a regular basis

 • Kidney transplants if you no longer have a functioning kidney